Azure/azure-render-hub/docs/00-deployment.md

 ![AAD Properties](images/00-properties-aad-directory-id.png)

-Note down the Directory ID, this is your Tenant ID that will be required when you deploy the portal.
+Note down the *Directory ID*, this is your "Tenant ID" that will be required when you deploy the portal.

 ### Create an Azure AD Application using Cloud Shell